Economic Science Association Statement of Purpose and Bylaws

 - The President and the relevant regional Vice President shall jointly be responsible for the program for the annual meetings of the years in which they serve, and such other special meetings that are held during the years in which they serve.
 They may delegate all or any part of this responsibility to any other Association member, as appears appropriate given the character, objectives, or purpose of any particular meeting.

 - Each Vice President shall keep records for the Association and perform such other duties that the Executive Committee may assign.

 - The Treasurer shall receive, have custody and disperse the funds of the Association according to directives of the Executive Committee.

 - The Vice President of Information shall oversee the maintenance of the Web site of the Association, maintain members lists, mailing and emailing lists, supervise message boards, coordinate efforts to retain and recruit members, and perform such other duties as the Executive Committee may assign.

 - The Executive Committee shall be the governing executive body of the Association.
 It may adopt any rules or regulations for the conduct of its business which are not inconsistent with these bylaws.

 - Each calendar year there will be one meeting, designated "the annual meeting," at which there will be a meeting of the Executive Committee and a general membership meeting.
-The meeting will take place in mid June to mid July of each year.
+The meeting will take place in mid-June to mid-July of each year.
 The President and the relevant regional Vice President will jointly determine the exact time and location of the annual meeting each year.
 Notice of the time and place and a call for papers shall be mailed to the membership at least three months in advance of the annual meeting.
-The annual meeting will be held at a location outside of North America every third year.
 The relevant Vice President and the President shall jointly be responsible for local arrangements, registration, and organization of the scientific program.

 - Special meetings shall be held at such time and place as may be designated by the President or by those to whom the President has delegated responsibility for the program of such meetings.